 Center for Applied Rehabilitation Technology (CART)

-The Center for Applied Rehabilitation Technology (CART) opened in 1989, to help children and adults with physical disabilities lead more independent lives through the use of assistive technology.
-Assistive technology is often the tool that enables individuals with disabilities to participate more fully in everyday activities at home, school and work.
-An interdisciplinary team consisting of occupational therapy, physical therapy, speech pathology and a technology specialist are available to address one or more of the following technology areas: seating and mobility, augmentative and alternative communication, environmental control, access to computers and/or mobile devices, adaptive gaming, low vision assistive technology and worksite/ergonomic evaluations.
-The experienced CART staff work together with clients and caregivers to ensure that individuals have the opportunity to test different solutions and find optimal and seamless methods to meet their individual goals.
+The Center for Applied Rehabilitation Technology (CART) opened in 1989 to help children and adults with disabilities lead more independent lives through the use of assistive technology solutions.
+Assistive technology enables individuals with disabilities to participate more fully in everyday activities at home, school, work, and in the community.
+An interdisciplinary team of experts consisting of occupational therapy, physical therapy, speech pathology and a rehabilitation engineer are available to address one or more of the following technology areas: seating and mobility, augmentative and alternative communication, environmental control, access to computers and/or mobile devices, adaptive gaming, low vision assistive technology and worksite/ergonomic evaluations.
+The experienced CART consultants work together with clients and caregivers to ensure that individuals have the opportunity to test different solutions and find optimal and seamless methods to meet their individual goals.

-Clients of any age who have a physical disability are eligible for services (e.g. cerebral palsy, spinal cord injury, traumatic brain injury, progressive neuromuscular diseases such as ALS, among other diagnoses.)
-Clients may have multiple and/or severe disabilities and may need an integrated approach to meet one or multiple technology needs.
+Clients Served: Clients of any age who have a physical disability are eligible for services (CART serves individuals experiencing cerebral palsy, spinal cord injury, traumatic brain injury, stroke, and progressive neuromuscular diseases such as ALS, among other diagnoses.)
+Clients may have multiple and/or severe disabilities and may benefit from an integrated approach to meet one or multiple technology needs.

-Proper positioning helps insure optimal function and is often primary to determining access to other technologies such as power mobility controls, communication devices, computers, and mobile devices.
-A variety of cushions, posture positioning systems, manual wheelchairs, and other mobility devices are available to determine the most appropriate positioning and means of mobility.
+Seating and Mobility: Optimal positioning supports better function and is often the first step in determining access to other technologies such as power mobility controls, communication devices, computers, and mobile devices.
+A variety of cushions, posture positioning systems, wheelchairs, and other mobility devices are evaluated to provide the most stable position.

-Problems related to performing current or potential job duties are evaluated.
+Worksite Evaluations: Individual concerns related to performing current or potential work activities are evaluated.
 Environmental factors such as accessibility and workspace configuration are considered, along with ergonomic principles and equipment.

-In order to initiate a referral, call the office manager at (562) 385-6800 during normal business hours, 8:30 am to 4:30 pm, Monday through Friday.
-You may also download the CART intake form, Individuals referred by community physicians need to submit a signed referral (Community Referral form).
-Please submit the completed forms to CART by fax or secure e-mail.
-You may be contacted regarding other information needed prior to scheduling an appointment.
-Insurance coverage needs to be verified before scheduling.
+To initiate a referral, call (562) 385-6800 during business hours, 8:30 am to 4:30 pm, Monday through Friday.
+You may also visit CART’s website at www.cartla.org to get more information and download intake forms.
+You may be contacted to provide additional information needed prior to scheduling an appointment.
+Insurance coverage will be verified before scheduling.